Lead Practitioner of Mathematics

 The Trust reserves the right to interview and appoint a suitable candidate before the closing date.

-We are seeking to appoint a Lead Practitioner of Mathematics who will play a key role in driving progress in the subject, as well has develop teaching and learning whole school.
-This is an opportunity for an excellent teacher who would like to utilise, and further develop their leadership of teaching and learning beyond their own subject.
+We are seeking to appoint a Lead Practitioner of Mathematics who will play a key role in driving progress across our Mathematics Faculty, as well as developing teaching and learning across the whole school.
+This is an opportunity for an outstanding Mathematics teacher who would like to utilise and further develop their leadership of teaching and learning beyond their subject.

 Lead Practitioner responsibilities